spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/multistore-setup-options.md

 The Spryker Multistore solution is designed to represent several business channels on a single platform.
 These channels include:

-- Localization: The support of different locales, currencies, and languages for each store to ensure customers see the correct information and pricing based on their location.
+- Localization: Involves supporting different locales, currencies, and languages for each store to ensure customers see the correct information and pricing based on their location.
 The localization channel can include:

     - Different regions: Americas, EU, MENA, APAC, etc.
     - Different countries: DE, FR, ES, NL, etc.
     - Combination of regions and countires.

-- Custom functionality per store: The ability to offer a customized shopping experience to customers by displaying relevant products, content, and promotions based on their location or interest.
+- Custom functionality per store: Allows offering a customized shopping experience to customers by displaying relevant products, content, and promotions based on their location or interest.
 This can include different brands under a single franchise, such as Swatch, Omega, etc., or different business models like new cars, used cars, spare parts.
 - Sales and marketing: The ability to track sales and customer data for each store to monitor performance and make data-driven decisions about future expansion.
 - Order management: The ability to manage orders from multiple stores effectively and track the progress of each order from start to finish.
 - Reporting: The ability to generate reports for each store to see sales, customer data, and inventory levels, enabling informed business decisions.